musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 #### Example 1: Loop Logic Error

 The first example demonstrates a classic off‑by‑one error in a loop.
 In the [buggy script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_1_loop_error/buggy_script.py), the function that computes an order total iterates one step too far, which results in an index error when it tries to access a non‑existent list element.
-The [fixed script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_1_loop_error/fixed_script.py) corrects this by iterating directly over the items, ensuring that all elements are included without exceeding the list bounds.
+The [fixed script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_1_loop_error/fixed_script.py) corrects this by iterating directly over the items, ensuring all elements are included without exceeding bounds.
 The [tests](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/tests/test_example_1_loop_error.py) confirm that the corrected function produces the expected totals, even when orders are empty or contain multiple items.
-This example illustrates how a small logic error can produce runtime failures that halt execution.
-Such errors are particularly problematic because they may not be obvious at first glance.
-By capturing the incorrect output, diagnosing the cause, and validating the fix with tests, the project demonstrates how quality assurance can prevent these issues from persisting.
+This example shows how a small logic error can cause runtime failures that halt execution.
+Such errors are often subtle and not immediately obvious.
+By capturing the incorrect output, diagnosing the cause, and validating the fix with tests, the project demonstrates how quality assurance prevents these issues from persisting.

 <details>
 <summary>View Terminal Outputs</summary>